 Kaushik Sunder Rajan

-Kaushik Sunder Rajan is Professor of Anthropology and Co-director of the Chicago Center for Contemporary Theory (3CT) at the University of Chicago.
+Kaushik Sunder Rajan is Professor of Anthropology and a former co-director of the Chicago Center for Contemporary Theory (3CT) at the University of Chicago.
 He works on the global political economy of the life sciences and biomedicine, with an empirical focus on India, South Africa, and the United States.
 He is the author of Biocapital: The Constitution of Postgenomic Life (2006) and Pharmocracy: Value, Politics, and Knowledge in Global Biomedicine (2017), and editor of Lively Capital: Biotechnologies, Ethics, and Governance in Global Markets (2012).
 He is currently embarked on a research project that studies the intersections between health, law, and constitutionalism in South Africa, provisionally titled “Just Health?: Law, Constitutionalism, and Postcolonial Disease.”

 Combining this investment in multi-situated ethnographic research with interests in the politics of health in South Africa, Sunder Rajan is also involved in a collaborative project with writer Stacy Hardy and composer Neo Muyanga, titled “Pulmonographies“.
 This project, funded by the Neubauer Collegium for Culture and Society at the University of Chicago, explores the geographies and biographies of breath, with a focus on colonial histories and postcolonial presents of tuberculosis in South Africa.